The Bank of Canada Museum is here to help you understand the economy, the Bank of Canada’s role in it, and how it matters to you.

 You are the economy

-The economy is a little like the air we breathe: it’s all around us, vital to our well-being; yet we often don’t give it a second thought.
+The economy is a little like the air we breathe.
+It’s all around us and vital to our well-being.
+Yet we often don’t give it a second thought.

-At the Bank of Canada Museum, we are dedicated to changing that.
-Located in the heart of Canada’s central bank, we’ve made it our mission to bring the economy front and centre to where our visitors can see it, touch it, walk through it and experience it as never before.
+We at the Bank of Canada Museum are dedicated to changing that by bringing the economy front and centre for Canadians.
+Located in the heart of Canada’s central bank, the Museum’s mission is to help visitors see, touch and walk through the economy, experiencing it as never before.

-Enter the heart of the economic system and explore fun, hands-on, interactive exhibits that cover everything from how people’s expectations affect the health of an economy to how inflation targeting works (hint: you get to fly a rocket ship!).
-Mixed in with all the high-tech interactives are informative videos, multimedia stations and old-school exhibits featuring centuries’ worth of economic artifacts: from shells once used as money, to bank notes made from tree bark, together with their history and lore.
+Enter the heart of the economic system through fun, hands-on, interactive exhibits that cover everything from how your expectations affect the economy to how inflation targeting works (spoiler: you get to fly a rocket ship).
+Visitors can also learn the history of money through our artifacts.
+Our traditional exhibits feature centuries of cultural economic artifacts together with a comprehensive exploration of Canadian and international currency history.

 Stimulating.
 Engaging.
-Most of all, fun.
-Come join us and explore the Bank’s role in the economy and your own, very important, place in it.
+And most of all fun.
+Come join us and explore the Bank of Canada’s role in the economy and your own very important place in it.

-With the recent renovation of the Bank of Canada’s Ottawa head office complex came an opportunity to reinvent the Museum.
-During four years of redevelopment, the Museum has undergone a complete reimagining of its role, seeking input from every corner of the Bank.
+With the 2013 renovation of the Bank of Canada’s Ottawa head office complex came an opportunity to reinvent the Museum.
+Over the next four years, the Museum underwent a complete reimagining of its role and its contents—even its name.
+The Bank of Canada Museum opened to the public on July 1, 2017.

 Mandate